 As in many of his other niche scenes, Dou also includes a scene in the deep recesses of the background that enhances the painting's iconographic meaning.
 Here one sees an artist painting at his easel.
-Although Dou often included easels in the backgrounds of his paintings, nowhere else does he depict an artist actively engaged in painting.[14]
-Near the artist is a violin resting on a table, a reference to the parallels that exist

-Fig 4.
-Infrared reflectogram of Cat Crouching on the Ledge of an Artist's Atelier, GD-108 between a musician and a painter, both of whom use the imagination to create their works of art.[15]
+Although Dou often included easels in the backgrounds of his paintings, nowhere else does he depict an artist actively engaged in painting.^[14] Near the artist is a violin resting on a table, a reference to the parallels that exist between a musician and a painter, both of whom use the imagination to create their works of art.^[15]